troyhacks/MoonLight/docs/moonbase/inputoutput.md

 ![SE-16p](../firmware/installer/images/esp32-s3-stephanelec-16p.jpg){: style="width:100px"}

 * Choose the esp32-s3-devkitc-1-n8r8v board in the [MoonLight Installer](../../gettingstarted/installer/)
-* Set jumper1 the same as you set it on the board: on: Infrared, off: Ethernet
+* Set Switch1 the same as you set the jumper on the board: off / default: Ethernet. on: Infrared.